Avanade/university-partnering/ucl/projects.md

 | Archi-Lens: Blockchain & Physical Digital Reality | Using blockchain to anchor augmented reality objects to the real world, and track construction projects against their project plans. | Ben Ismaili, Lim Zi Lian, and Yi Luk Goh     |

 ### Post-graduate projects - 2020/21

-We are currently working on projects with UCL students on their MSc Computer Science programme in the following areas:

 | Project Topic                                                                                                                                                 | Avanade Trendline              | Topic                                           |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ | ----------------------------------------------- |